-The September 11, 2001 attacks defined the Bush presidency more than any other event.
-Having taken office on a platform of disengagement from the Middle East, terrorism—particularly Hezbollah’s, which was not directly targeting America – was a low priority for the Bush administration.
-However, 9/11 brought an about-face, not only in the new administration’s attitude, but also its actions internationally.
-It renewed interest in Hezbollah, and created an environment where America could begin to work in concert with other nations against Hezbollah, in contrast to the previous decade.
+The 9/11 attacks defined George W. Bush’s presidency more than any other event.
+Having taken office on a platform of disengagement from the Middle East, terrorism—particularly Hezbollah’s, which was not directly targeting the U.S.—was a low priority for the new administration.
+However, 9/11 brought an about-face, not only in the new administration’s attitude, but also internationally.
+It renewed interest in Hezbollah again, and created an environment where the United States could begin to work in concert with other nations against Hezbollah, in contrast to the previous decade.
 Defining the group as a terror organization was once again up for discussion in the international arena.

-However, American and Israeli diplomatic efforts to achieve this end met with little success, with only two more countries defining the group in whole as a terrorist group, and Australia only listing its “
+However, U.S. and Israeli diplomatic efforts to achieve this met with little success, with only two more countries defining the group in whole as a terrorist group, and Australia only listing its “

-Internationalizing the fight against Hezbollah was just one of many lost opportunities to curtail the group during this decade.
-America also squandered opportunities created by the invasion of Iraq, the Cedar Revolution, and Israel’s Second Lebanon War.
-By the end of the Bush presidency, Hezbollah was no weaker in Lebanon or regionally than it had been before the “War on Terror,” and arguably its regional footprint had expanded considerably.
+Internationalizing the fight against Hezbollah was just one of many lost opportunities during this decade to curtail the group.
+The U.S. also squandered opportunities created by the invasion of Iraq, the Cedar Revolution, and Israel’s Second Lebanon War.
+By the end of the Bush administration, Hezbollah was no weaker in Lebanon or regionally than it had been before the “War on Terror,” and arguably its regional footprint had expanded considerably.

 The War on Terrorism and Hezbollah

-From there, the perception of Hezbollah’s threat to America only grew.
+From there, the perception of Hezbollah’s threat to the United States only grew.
 In February 2002, the FBI—which had been tracking Hezbollah’s domestic networks since the early 1990s—testified that its investigations indicated “many Hezbollah subjects based in the United States have the capability to attempt terrorist attacks here should this be a desired objective of the

-The South Lebanon Conflict is often called “Israel’s Vietnam,” the most dangerous consequence of which – according to the late Israeli Prime Minister Yitzhak Rabin – was letting “the Shiite genie out of the
+The South Lebanon conflict is often called “Israel’s Vietnam,” the most dangerous consequence of which – according to the late Yitzhak Rabin – was letting “the Shiite genie out of the

 Hezbollah’s fear of an American presence in Iraq was evident long before the invasion.
-Nasrallah had repeatedly voiced his opposition to toppling Saddam Hussein’s regime, despite his group’s – and his Iranian patron’s – historical enmity with Baathist Baghdad.
-He encouraged the Iraqi opposition—namely Shiites—to convene a national reconciliation conference, which did not endear him to his Iraqi Shiite co-religionists, who had suffered the brunt of Hussein’s brutality for
+Nasrallah had repeatedly voiced his opposition to toppling Saddam Hussein’s regime, despite his group’s historical enmity with Baathist Baghdad.
+He encouraged the Iraqi opposition—namely, Shiites—to convene a national reconciliation conference, which did not endear him to his Iraqi Shiite co-religionists, who had suffered the brunt of Hussein’s brutality for

-America needn’t have invaded Syria or Iran, but the possibility of it doing so gave America an advantage that it failed to exploit in never demanding the dismantling of Hezbollah.
-This lack of pressure allowed Hezbollah time to regroup and implement its plan to sink America into the Iraqi quagmire through raising and training of Shiite militias that bedevil American forces to this day.
-Though America pressured Syria to lower the profile of Palestinian terror groups headquartered in Damascus, it failed to do the same with Hezbollah in
+The U.S. needn’t have invaded Syria or Iran, but their apprehension gave Washington an advantage that it failed to exploit.
+This allowed Hezbollah time to regroup and implement its plan to sink America into the Iraqi quagmire.
+Though Washington pressured Syria to lower the profile of Palestinian terror groups headquartered in Damascus, it failed to do the same with Hezbollah in